-The lacquer has worn through to bare wood in the hallway, there are dull patches across the living room, and the whole floor looks tired — we see this regularly in apartments across Praga and Wola.
-Many owners assume the parquet needs replacing, but in most cases sanding and fresh lacquer bring it back to life.
-If the wood blocks are solid and the timber is not rotten, lacquering restores the floor completely — at a fraction of what new flooring would cost.
+The lacquer has been rubbed down to bare wood in the hallway, there are matt areas across the living room, and the whole floor looks worn out — we come across this a lot in flats across Praga and Wola.
+Many owners think the parquet has to be replaced, but in most situations sanding and a fresh lacquer finish bring it back.
+If the wood blocks are solid and the timber is not rotten, lacquering can fully renew the floor — for a small part of what new flooring would cost.

 How much does parquet lacquering cost and what affects the price

-The price depends on the area, condition of the old finish, type of lacquer and number of coats.
-Water-based lacquer is more affordable and dries faster; polyurethane is pricier but far more durable.
-Additional work like gap filling, individual block repairs and priming also affects the final amount.
-Check the table below for current prices on all flooring services.
+The cost is based on the size of the area, the state of the old finish, the lacquer chosen and the number of coats.
+Water-based lacquer costs less and dries quicker; polyurethane costs more but lasts much longer.
+Extra work such as filling gaps, repairing single blocks and priming also changes the final price.
+See the table below for up-to-date prices for all flooring services.

 | Service | min | max |